Operating Profit

 How Operating Profit Works

 Operating profit works by isolating the revenue and costs associated strictly with the day-to-day running of the business.
-It filters out financial noise to answer the question: "Is the core business model profitable?"
-The calculation starts with revenue (total sales).
-From revenue, you subtract the Cost of Goods Sold (COGS) to get Gross Profit.
-Then, you subtract all Operating Expenses (OPEX), which include Selling, General, and Administrative (SG&A) expenses, Research and Development (R&D), and Depreciation & Amortization (D&A).
-The resulting figure tells investors how efficient management is at generating returns from the resources under their control.
-A rising operating profit implies that the company is either increasing sales, controlling costs effectively, or both.
-Conversely, a falling operating profit despite rising sales suggests that overhead costs are spiraling out of control.
+It filters out financial noise to answer the fundamental question: "Is the core business model actually profitable and self-sustaining?"
+By focusing only on the operational aspects, it allows investors to see if the company's products and services are generating enough value to cover the costs of their own creation and the infrastructure required to sell them.
+The calculation of operating profit is a logical progression down the income statement.
+It starts with total revenue (also known as net sales).
+From this figure, you subtract the Cost of Goods Sold (COGS), which includes the direct costs of materials and labor used in production, to arrive at Gross Profit.
+From Gross Profit, you then subtract all Operating Expenses (OPEX).
+These expenses include Selling, General, and Administrative (SG&A) costs, Research and Development (R&D) investments, and non-cash charges like Depreciation & Amortization (D&A).
+The resulting operating profit figure tells investors exactly how efficient management is at generating returns from the physical and human resources under their direct control.
+A rising operating profit over multiple periods implies that the company is either increasing its sales volume, successfully raising its prices, or controlling its overhead costs effectively—or perhaps all three.
+Conversely, a falling operating profit in the face of rising sales is a major warning sign that overhead costs are spiraling out of control or that the company is facing intense competitive pressure that is forcing it to spend more just to maintain its current market position.

 Formula for Operating Profit